rlh74/saga-fruit-basket-activity/README.md

 ## Sagas Notes

 Sagas listen, like Reducers, for actions.
-Sagas will intercept actions **BEFORE** the reducer, and the action will not make it to the reducer.
+Sagas will intercept actions **BEFORE** the reducer.
 Sagas can do many things.
 Common things are dispatching other actions, and triggering HTTP calls.
 Usually, the end of the saga dispatches a new action that sends info to the reducer to be saved in the store.

 ### Why Sagas?